Altinn/altinn-studio-docs/content/technology/jest/_index.md

 ```

 #### Using Router
-If you are testing a component that uses router in a way you might have to build router props to pass in to the component you are testing, here is an example on how this can be done:
+If you are testing a component that uses React Router, you might have to build router props and pass them to the component you are testing.
+Here is an example on how this can be done:

 ``` javascript
 mockLocation = {